tyomhk2015/network_basic/9.Router/README.md

 If the inline equipments only does the routings, the the equipment is called '**router**'.

-If the inline equipments filter some packets due to security concerns, the this is called '**firewall**', packet filtering firewall.
+If the inline equipments filter some packets due to security concerns, the this is called '**firewall**', a.k.a packet filtering firewall.

 The structure of the firewall and router almost the same.